Rtyujklop/fresh-value/docs/DesignDoc.md

 > Tier above._

 Model/Need class - Handles data attributed to a need (Name, cost, id, age, description) as well as a few helper functions to get these values\
+Model/User class- Handles data attributed to a User, as well as a few helper functions to get these values\
 Persistence/NeedDAO - Public interface that defines the API functions dealing with Needs\
 Persistence/NeedDAOFile - Class that reads/writes to the need JSON file (storage/inventory), and performs functions on it when the API is called\
 Persistence/UserDAO - Public interface that defines the API functions dealing with Users\